papr8ka/-lwjgl-basics-wiki/OpenGL-ES-Blurs.md

 The software solution above only gives us a single blur strength to work with.
 If we wanted to use a different blur strength, we would need to blur the original image again, then re-upload the newly blurred pixmap data.
 This is very costly and would destroy our framerate if done frequently.

 Below I describe a trick to achieve blurs of varying strengths without much impact on rendering performance, especially suitable for mobile devices and low-end hardware.
-The idea is to "lerp" (linearly interpolate) between different pre-calculated blur strengths.
+The idea is to "lerp" (linearly interpolate) between different pre-calculated blur strengths, hence the name.
+I have not found much written on this technique, although I'm surely not the first to try it.

-We will look at two different ways of implementing this "lerp blur" in practice:
+We'll look at two different means of implementing the effect:

 - [Using Mipmaps and `bias`](#ImplementationA)
 - [Manual Lerp with `mix()`](#ImplementationB)